HAEMORRHOIDS

 Women often develop them during pregnancy.

-WHAT CAUSES HAEMORRHOIDS?
+WHAT CAUSES HAEMORRHOIDS/PILES?

 When blood vessels within the anal cushions in the rectum are dilated or engorged with blood, they swell and enlarge, becoming what are known as haemorrhoids.